apawlik/2014-11-27-elixiruk-manchester/lessons/R/01-starting-with-data.md

 For example, you can calculate the row-wise or column-wise means with `rowMeans` and `colMeans`, respectively.

 #### Challenge
+**good to have but need to let people know where to get help - perhaps add a section at the beginning**

 A subsection of a data frame is called a [slice](../../gloss.html#slice).
 We can take slices of character vectors as well: